shi-kejian/FA21-Model-based-eval/BARTScore-WMT-NL/WMT/README.md

+## update: transformations with NL are embedded in the scoring codes.
+See score2.py.
+We use 'kk-en' for data.

 We have used **WMT-19** DARR dataset, and considered the follwing language pairs: `de-en`, `fi-en`, `gu-en`, `kk-en`, `lt-en`, `ru-en`, `zh-en`.
 For each language pair, we converted the original dataset into an unified form as shown below (all texts non-tokenized, normal cased).
 The unified data form is in each dataset folder, and is named as `data.pkl`.
 Note that there is another file `final_p.pkl`  in each dataset folder, which is our calculated score file.